Step 5. Configuring Object Storage Repositories

 - From the Credentials drop-down list, select user credentials to access your object storage.
 If you already have a credentials record that was configured in advance, select such a record from the drop-down list.
 Otherwise, click Add and provide your access and secret keys.
 For more information, see Cloud Credentials Manager in the Veeam Backup & Replication User Guide.

 - In the Region / Data center region drop-down list, select a region type.

-- At this step, specify how your data will be stored.
+- At the Bucket step of the wizard, specify how your data will be stored.

 - [For Amazon S3] From the Data center region drop-down list, select a region.

 - From the Bucket drop-down list, select a bucket.
 Make sure that the bucket you want to use to store your backup data was created in advance.

 [For Azure Blob, Azure Data Box] From the Container drop-down list, select a container.
 Make sure that the container you want to use to store your backup data was created in advance.

 - In the Folder / Select Folder field, select a cloud folder to which you want to map your object storage repository.
 To do it, click Browse and either select an existing folder or create a new one by clicking New Folder.

 To define a soft limit for your object storage consumption that can be exceeded temporarily, select the Limit object storage consumption to check box and provide the value in TB or PB.